Aluminium salts

 Talc is a naturally occurring mineral that is used on its own as talcum powder and as an ingredient in a range of personal care products.

 Titanium dioxide is a white powder extracted from naturally occurring minerals.
-It has been used for many years in a variety of different products including foods, pharmaceuticals and cosmetics.
+Sometimes referred to as TiO2, titanium white or CI 77891, it has been used for many years in a variety of different products including pharmaceuticals and cosmetics.